-1. Jurisdiction Statement
+1. Jurisdiction statement

 iWebVault Technologies operates server infrastructure in jurisdictions outside the United States of America.
 The Digital Millennium Copyright Act (DMCA) is a United States federal law enacted in 1998.
 Its provisions — including the takedown notice mechanism in 17 U.S.C. § 512 — apply to entities operating under US jurisdiction.